 “Today, some two-and-a-half years on, we now have something else beautiful to reflect upon, and that is the sculpture we unveil today.”

 Public art is often recognized as a contributor to a community’s unique identity and sense of pride.
 “Art is incredibly valuable in creating a vibrant and engaging community,” says Shelley Powell, Suncor Senior Vice President, Base Plant, Upstream.
-“It’s not only a testament to our collective strengths and our resilience, but a visual reminder of the potential it has to foster our bright future.”

 “When I look at this incredible sculpture, I am reminded of how our communities faced extreme adversity with grace, poise and strength,” says Don Scott, Mayor of the Regional Municipality of Wood Buffalo.
 “In the face of unfathomable challenges, the people of this region grew closer together and persevered with support from our partners and countless individuals from across the country and beyond.
 The sculpture captures how we have been changed by this experience yet remain a strong, proud region looking confidently towards the future.”